hubertlemczak/classable/README.md

   const coursePath = name.toLowerCase().replaceAll(' ', '-');
 ```

 Each route has a custom active SVG.
-The line svg is replaced with the solid active state and filled with the primary green colour as seen throughout the app.
+The line svg is replaced with the solid active state svg and filled with the primary green colour as seen throughout the app.
 This sidebar is present for every route in the course view and the `Outlet` component from `react-router-dom` is wrapped in a styled-component, making the site have a fixed height look.

 ```ts
 export const OutletContainer = styled.div`